johnhyde/island/02 one fine day.md

 Officer Waters was still too confused by Thomas' parlor trick to comment.
 He began to look down at his badge, to double-check that it only had his last name on it like he thought.

 "Baba, I found the vic's purse in the other room," said Blarte.
 "There was an identity card in there.
 Face matches.
 This woman seems to have lived here; the address matches up.
-Her name was ==Mai Friend==[$ lmaoooooooo ~~J[@ ending a footnote with *two* tildes and a J or M means the footnote should probably[@ prob==ab==ly!] be deleted after it is consumed ~~J]].
+Her name was Mai Friend." [@ lmaoooooooo ~J]

 "What the—?" said Waters.
 "How the—?..."

 Thomas received another tingle from the vagus nerve, this one a slight tickling sensation.
 "Curious," he muttered.

 All three of them looked down at the body again, for their own individual — but similar — reasons.
-The body looked like it had been in the center of an explosion, but a very ==precises==[@ precise?] one, that tore through the body like a vivisection, although one apparently at random.
+The body looked like it had been in the center of an explosion, but a very precise one, that tore through the body like a vivisection, although one apparently at random.

 "The gumshoes will be through here later, but there doesn't seem to be any sign of a struggle," said Blarte.
 "It's like she was taken by surprise and the perp did it in an instant."

-"Or maybe she ==new==[@ knew??] the perp and this is a kind of assisted suicide situation," offered Waters.
+"Or maybe she knew the perp and this is a kind of assisted suicide situation," offered Waters.

 "Or maybe her body just did that," mused Thomas.